kohy-creates/Nadir/README.md

 </details>

 - In order to enchant an item, drop it on top of the Enchanting Table while in the enchanting mode and then add 1 - 3 Lapis Lazuli.
 After everything is prepared, right-click the `Enchant` button to consume all Lapis and enchant the iitem.
 You can always withdraw your item from the Enchanting Table by right-clicking it.
 Same applies to the inserted Lapis, which is now also displayed orbiting around the Table.
+- Enchanting Table range has been extended upwards by 1 block to accommodate for requiring more blocks to work to its fullest potential.

 ## Enchantments